sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 These rules are also for representing mental strain that is so significant that the negative effects last for a while.

+### Harm Rules for a One-Shot Campaign

 When you are instructed to take a Harm token, you may absorb it using any relevant move cards and item cards, otherwise:

  * **If you already have 2 Harm tokens on your Exhaustion pile**:
-   - Take a *Wound* instead
+   - the character is incapacitated
  * **Otherwise**:
-   1. Lose a Stamina point
+   1. Lose a Deckahedron card to your *Exhaustion pile* as you would when you lose a Stamina point.
    2. Place a *Harm token* on your *Exhaustion pile*

 ![Harm token](images/component_harm.png){ width=2.5inch }